 - Underwater cave at San Antonio

 With the rich marine life and islands, Oriental Mindoro is not going lost with beaches and resorts corner by corner, every community has something to offer.
 There are a lot of places to discover like the Pinamalayan community, Hydro, Hidden Paradise, Mount Halcon, etc.

-Oriental Mindoro seasoned fruits are the lanzones, cacao, rambutan.
+Oriental Mindoro seasoned fruits are the lanzones, cacao, and rambutan.
 While saging na saba [banana variants], coconuts are always in full bloom.

 Native foods, they are known for suman sa lihiya with coconut jam.
-Seafoods like the shrimp, prawns and crabs can be bought half of the amount from Metro Manila.
+Seafoods like shrimp, prawns and crabs can be bought for half of the amount from Metro Manila.
 For more exotic trips, locals sell carabao meat along the roads of Sta.
 Isabel [Calapan], maybe it’s available in other areas as well.
 Farming is one of the main livelihood of the locals in Calapan, they harvest twice a year only.
 They say, the soil in Calapan is rich and adequate, precisely what the rice field requires.
 The residents source of water supply is totally free of charge, after all Oriental Mindoro is set foot around the ocean.
-There are still numerous area where free flowing waters – “balon” [wellspring] streams 24/7 diverting to the rice farms.
-Water taps can actually drink direct without filtration, literally these are natural mineral water!
+There are still numerous areas where free flowing waters – “balon” [wellspring] streams 24/7 diverting to the rice farms.
+Water taps can actually drink directly without filtration, literally these are natural mineral water!